More about: Day Trips to Florence from Rome

 How to book the excursion to Florence

-When you make your reservation, you will receive a confirmation e-mail at the address you provided.
-You will not need to print anything, just show up at the meeting point, greet your guide and show him/her the voucher included in the email from your cell phone.
+When you make your reservation, you will receive a confirmation email at the address you provided.
+You do not need to print anything, just show up at the meeting point, greet your guide and show him/her the voucher included in the email from your cell phone.

-The guides will do the narration bilingually, that is, simultaneously in English and Spanish.
-The most important thing is that the guide will make sure you do not miss any of the highlights of the city.
+The guides narrate the tour in several languages, including English and Spanish.
+Most importantly, the guide will make sure you don't miss any of the highlights of the city.

 Marvel at the Cattedrale di Santa Maria del Fiore (the Duomo)

-The interior of the Cathedral is a place like no other, and conveys a sense of infinity as you lose yourself in the stunning fresco of the dome.
+The interior of the Cathedral is a place like no other, and conveys a sense of infinity as you lose your eyes in the stunning fresco on the dome.

-The entire Duomo is the most important visit you can make in Florence, to admire the whole cathedral, baptistery and bell tower.
+The Duomo in its entirety is the most important visit you can make in Florence, to admire the cathedral, baptistery and bell tower as a whole.

-Breathe in history at the Palazzo and Ponte Vecchio
+Breathe history at the Palazzo and Ponte Vecchio

-Visiting the Palazzo Vecchio is an activity worthwhile only for the famous Salone dei Cinquecento, a spectacular art gallery where paintings by Vasari are preserved and you can admire the grandeur of Florence in the Medici era.
-This salon would host the court of Duke Cosimo I, his Council, made up of five hundred members.
+Visiting the Palazzo Vecchio is a worthwhile activity only for the well-known Salone dei Cinquecento, a spectacular picture gallery where paintings by Vasari are preserved and you can admire the grandeur of Florence at the time of the Medici.
+This room would host the court of Duke Cosimo I, his Council, consisting of five hundred members.

-Not only in the Salone dei Cinquecento you will find works of art that will leave you open-mouthed, the entire Palazzo contains an overwhelming artistic collection and rooms of great interest such as the Hall of Geographical Maps, and you can find unique artifacts in the world, such as the death mask of the poet Dante Alighieri.
+Not only in the Salone dei Cinquecento you will find works of art that will leave you with your mouth open, the entire Palazzo contains an overwhelming artistic collection and rooms of great interest such as the Hall of Geographical Maps, and you can find unique artifacts in the world, such as the death mask of the poet Dante Alighieri.

-Of course the exterior of the Palazzo Vecchio and its surroundings offer an unforgettable walk, especially the Ponte Vecchio, a medieval bridge that throughout its history has been an important commercial hub in the city of Florence, and that during World War II was left intact by the German artillery, according to legend, on the express orders of Adolf Hitler.
+Of course the exterior of the Palazzo Vecchio and its surroundings offer an unforgettable walk, especially along the Ponte Vecchio, a medieval bridge that throughout its history has been an important commercial hub in the city of Florence, and which during World War II was left intact by the German artillery, according to legend, by express orders of Adolf Hitler.

-I don't know anyone who has traveled to Florence without visiting Michelangelo's David.
+I don't know anyone who has traveled to Florence and missed a visit to Michelangelo's David.
 Not only is it one of the most important sculptural works of the Renaissance, it is also a very good excuse to visit an impressive museum dedicated to this historical period.
 That's why you can book an excursion to Florence and Pisa from Rome with tickets to the Accademia Gallery included.

 In this gallery you can see numerous works of art such as religious triptychs, a lush sculpture room full of busts and even admire original musical instruments of the time.

-This is the most important square in Florence, the center of the city's public life, where you will find a multitude of stores, bars and restaurants, and sculptures (including a copy of Michelangelo's David, right where the original sculpture was originally located).
+This is Florence's most important square, the center of the city's public life, where you will find a multitude of stores, bars and restaurants, and sculptures (including a copy of Michelangelo's David, right where the original sculpture originally stood).

 The Fountain of Neptune is another architectural marvel located in the square, along with major buildings such as the Court of Goods, the Uguccioni Palace or the Loggia della Signoria, a Gothic-style portico that today serves as an open-air museum sheltering the sculptures in the square.